Redmi Note 10S review: unboxing and first impression

 Redmi Note 10S: unboxing

 On the front of the packaging, the smartphone is shown both from the front and from the back in both available colors.
-It's right underneath it Proproduct name and the orange logo of the Chinese manufacturer in the upper right corner catches the eye.
+It's right underneath Proproduct name and the orange logo of the Chinese manufacturer in the upper right corner catches the eye.
 After opening the box, the smartphone appears directly.
 In addition to the usual paperwork and a SIM needle, you will also find a transparent case to protect the smartphone, a 33-watt power supply unit and a suitable cable from USB-C to USB-A. Unfortunately, headphones are not included and there is also no film to protect the screen, at least not on my test device.

 Redmi Note 10S in the first impression